kubernetes/enhancements/keps/sig-node/2221-remove-dockershim/README.md

 The easier we make it for folks to switch to CRI implementations the lesser the risk.
 Another option would be for folks for a brand new CRI implementation that targets docker.
 Though even this option means that folks will have to run an extra process outside of kubelet.
 The worst case scenario is for us to carry on the dockershim for a couple of more releases.

 ### Test Plan

-Node e2e testing will be augmented to test kubelet built with `dockerless` tag
+Node e2e testing will be augmented to test kubelet built with `dockerless` tag.

 ### Graduation Criteria